Khondaker Mostaq Ahmad

+His party failed to gain any significant traction in Bangladeshi politics and never became a major political force.

+Early life

+Ahmad was born on 27 February 1919, into a Bengali Muslim family of Khondakars in the village of Dashpara in Daudkandi, Tipperah district (now Comilla District, Bangladesh).
+The family was a Pir family, his father Al-Hajj Hazrat Khandaker Kabiruddin Ahmed was considered to be a Muslim saint and was known widely as Pir Sahib, his mother was Begum Rabeya Khatun, a homemaker.
+He was a fourth-generation descendant of Khandaker Jalaluddin, an immigrant scholar of Arabic and Persian from Baghdad who was employed by the Nawabs.
+He completed his Bachelor of Laws degree at the University of Dhaka and entered politics in 1942.
+He was one of the founder joint secretaries of the East Pakistan Awami Muslim League.

 Background

-Khondaker Mostaq Ahmad was born between 1918 and 1919, into a Bengali Muslim family of Khondakars in the village of Dashpara in Daudkandi, Comilla (formerly District of Tippera).
+Khondaker Mostaq Ahmad was born on 27 February 1919, into a Bengali Muslim family of Khondakars in the village of Dashpara in Daudkandi, Tipperah district (now Comilla District, Bangladesh).
 He completed his Bachelor of Laws degree at the University of Dhaka and entered politics in 1942.
 He was one of the founder joint secretaries of the East Pakistan Awami Muslim League.

 Political career

 Ahmad was elected a member of the East Pakistan Provincial Assembly in 1954 as a candidate of the United Front.
 After the central government of Pakistan dissolved the United Front, Ahmad was jailed in 1954 along with other Bengali leaders.
 He was released in 1955 and elected the chief whip of the United Front parliamentary party.
 In 1958, with the promulgation of martial law, he was arrested by the regime of Ayub Khan.
 During the 6 Point Movement, Ahmad was again jailed in 1966.
-Following his release, Ahmad accompanied Sheikh Mujibur Rahman (then the most senior leader of the Awami League) to the all-parties conference called by Ayub Khan in Rawalpindi in 1969.

-In 1970 he was elected a member of the National Assembly of Pakistan.
+Following his release, Ahmad accompanied Sheikh Mujibur Rahman (then the most senior leader of the Awami League Party) to the all-parties conference called by Ayub Khan in Rawalpindi in 1969.
+In 1970, he was elected a member of the National Assembly of Pakistan.